stackforge/fuel-docs/pages/style-guide/0901-style-notes-fuel-plugins.rst

 In fact, it consists of four basic parts:

 #.
 Introductory - what functionality does the plugin have,
-   what technologues are involved, what are the plugin-specific terms, what are the use cases.
+   what technologies are involved, what are the plugin-specific terms, what are the use cases.

 #.
 Installation - how to perform configuration of additional components (for example,